jspreddy/geolocation-utils/README.md

 Get the bounding box of a list with locations, optionally with an extra margin around it in meters.
 Returns a `BoundingBox` with topLeft and bottomRight location.

+### `insideBoundingBox(location: Location, boundingBox: BoundingBox): boolean`

+Test whether a location lies inside a given bounding box.
+Returns `true` when the point is inside the bounding box or on the edge.
+The function is resilient against mixing up locations of the bounding boxes' `topLeft` and `bottomRight` location.

 ### `moveTo(center: Location, angleDistance: AngleDistance): Location`

 Move to a new location from a start location, angle (in degrees), and distance (in meters).